jasenmh/290D-Yelp/README.md

 * extract JSON objects for reviews by business ID
 * YelpDataContainer class that stores Yelp data and methods to operate on it
 * BusinessSentiment class in YelpDataContainer module to store/adjust sentiment
+* sentiment and business data stored in binary tree (need to change this)

 _In Process_
 * YelpDataContainer additional functionality